Kyle Sandilands: Concentration Camp comments

 In 2009, Sandilands commented live on air on Australian comedian and actress Magda Szubanski's weight and her work with a weight loss company.
 Szubanski has been quite outspoken about her struggles with weight loss.
 Sandilands joked that Szubanski's work with the weight loss company was not finished.
 Live on air on 2Day FM's Kyle and Jackie O Show, he was quoted saying "...Magda could have another run out of it ...
 She could get another season out of them, easy ... she's not skinny".
 Co-host Jackie O suggested Szubanski might not be able to lose any more weight due to her build.
 "That's what all fat people say," Sandilands replied.
 "You put her in a concentration camp and you watch the weight fall, like she could be skinny".
-Szubanski's family is of Polish origin - a country where many of the worst Nazi concentration camps, including Auschwitz, were located.
+Szubanski's family is of Polish origin, a country where many of the worst Nazi concentration camps, including Auschwitz, were located.

 Disability comments

 Sandilands' comments about disability have outraged Australian disability groups.
 He called a child with disability a "spider baby" in 2012, and he used terms like "spastics" and "retards".
 He said he would donate $35,000 to a family of a child with a disability in 2009; however, he donated only $20,000, but he later gave the full amount.
 In 2006, Sandilands referred to an Australian Idol contestant as a "mong", a term that has been used in the past as a label for people with Down syndrome.
-Sandilands was investigated by the Australian Communications and Media Authority (ACMA) authority after the 2012 comment.
+Sandilands was investigated by the Australian Communications and Media Authority (ACMA) after the 2012 comment.